Raspberry Pi battery packs turn your plugged-in Pi into a portable computer. It’s easier than you think.

 Several mobile power options are available, from dedicated solutions designed for the Pi to custom-built DIY batteries.
 Get your Raspberry Pi out of the house and involved in some mobile projects, powered with one of these four options.

-Portable Power Requirements for Raspberry Pi
+Requirements for Adding a Raspberry Pi Battery

 Just like static Raspberry Pi projects, portable uses for the Raspberry Pi need to be powered by a good quality 5V micro USB mains adapter with a 1.2A (1200mA) current (although 1000mA should suffice for most projects on older Pis).